 Perusing reports can seem about as much fun as a root canal, but it's worth it when you find nuggets of information essential to your research.
 This lesson will introduce you to numerous valuable reports, including census reports, public company reports and a multitude of government reports.
 You'll learn how to separate the wheat from the chaff, winnowing out the pertinent information, and how to assess a report not only for its content but also for the reliability of its source.
 As a bonus, you'll be given some guidelines for turning statistics into prose.

 In this lesson, you'll learn how to incorporate history into your writing, whether it's fiction or nonfiction.
 You'll discover what you've probably suspected all along: the truth of history is often shaped by the perspective of the historian.
 This lesson will teach you how to evaluate different perspectives, how to spot "rewritten history," and how to zero in on fact versus mythology.

 Conducting research on the Internet can be a valuable time-saver.
 It can also allow researchers to fall into the trap of believing everything they read.
-This lesson will discuss Internet reliability: what you can trust and what you should mistrust.
-You’ll also learn skills for effectively using search engines for your research, for both general and specific topics.
-You’ll find many useful research links, and we’ll discuss issues such as when you should and should not pay for your information.
+This lesson will discuss Internet reliability: what you can trust and what you should distrust.
+You'll also learn skills for effectively using search engines for your research, for both general and specific topics.
+You'll find many useful research links and learn about issues such as when you should and should not pay for your information.
 The Internet has as many pitfalls as benefits, and this lesson will show you how to avoid the pitfalls.